 How we ought to rejoice that this Firstborn Son in the spirit was willing to become the Only Begotten Son in the flesh, to suffer incomprehensibly and die ignominiously to redeem us.
-He perfectly unites justice and mercy.
-He saves us from—not in, but from—our sins.

 The Lord’s message to you today is the same message He sent through His angels so long ago: “Fear not.”
 He can say that because He knows more than we do.
 He sees what we cannot see.
 He knows what is coming, and, in the eternal scheme of things, it is not as bad as we may think.

 This Christmas season I invite each of us to foster and care more for the child of God within us and bend to the exigencies of life and finances less—to take joy in the wonderful and simple journey to be the child that is like those who make up the kingdom of God.

 Whatever it may be that binds us, whatever sins, circumstances, or past events hold each of us captive, the Lord Jesus Christ, the great Immanuel, has come to set us free.
 He proclaims liberty to the captives—freedom from the bonds of death and the prison of sin, ignorance, pride, and error.